magento/devdocs/guides/v2.0/cloud/access-acct/first-time-setup_import.md

 github_link: cloud/access-acct/first-time-setup_import.md
 ---

-## Import an existing Magento project {#cloud-first-empty}
-This section discusses how to can start your Magento Enterprise Cloud Edition project from an existing Magento installation.
+This topic discusses how to can start your Magento Enterprise Cloud Edition project from an existing Magento installation.
 We enable you to start in any of the following ways:

 *	If you already have your Magento project in a Git repository, you'll add the Magento Enterprise Cloud Edition repository as a remote and continue working using your existing workflow.
 *	If your Magento project is *not* in a Git repository, you can create one and add Magento to it later.